About Us – Toorak Burnside Bowling

 Social bowls competitions are held on Wednesdays and Saturdays, weather permitting, outside of the Pennant season.

-Come on your own or with friends and we will put you in a team.
+Come on your own or with friends.

 New bowlers are encouraged to join – there is a place for everyone.